The story behind GeneRally

 After 18 months of updates and new versions, GeneRally arrived at its 8th official release in December 2003.
 But this was to be its last release for nearly 8 years.

 In 2010, discussions began between the Räbinä brothers and James Burgess (a long-time member of the community) to start developing GeneRally again.
 James, along with Rich Nagel, had been entrusted with overseeing/managing the GeneRally community after Hannu & Jukka had ‘retired’ from participation - but handing over the source code for the game was an entirely different matter.

 For several months, Hannu had been quietly working away on a GeneRally update, with several major updates designed to bring the game a bit closer to the modern age by supporting more recent graphic, audio and control devices - but he had never had the motivation to complete it.
 After weeks of discussion, Hannu agreed to turn over the source code for the game to James and his friend, Markku Hyrkäs, in order to continue development and make a new version of GeneRally a reality.

 On 18th February, 2011 - after extensive testing by a small group of established community members, GeneRally v1.10 was released to the world.
 It was followed by two patch releases in March and May, before another major version release (v1.2) on 8th July 2012 (and futher minor releases since).

-With the announcement of Version 1.2, James & Markku took the opportunity to announce to the GeneRally community that development of GeneRally 2 had begun, with the full blessing of the Räbinä brothers.
+With the announcement of Version 1.2, the team took the opportunity to announce to the GeneRally community that development of GeneRally 2 had begun, with the full blessing of the Räbinä brothers.
 Much of the desired functionality for GR1 was simply not practically possible within the existing codebase and, as such, the decision was made to retarget efforts towards a new codebase.